-Financially, most of the time they do not take into account the indirect costs of illness which far exceed direct cost[55].
+Financially, often they do not take into account the indirect costs of illness which far exceed direct cost [55].

-Their economic argument is very damaging because business deciders read these papers much more than medical ones and it provides the core of the rationale that maintains the status quo in disease prevention but inertia is quickly fading as an option.
-This literature addresses the following:
+Their economic argument is very damaging because it provides the core of the rationale that maintains the status quo but inertia is quickly fading as an option.
+The majority of the economic literature on the cause of rising health care costs addresses:

-(1) The supply side and affirms that technological progress is the main driver for the observed health care cost continuous upward trend.
+- (1) The supply side and affirms that technological progress is the main driver for the observed health care cost continuous upward trend.
 It is obvious that a MRI procedure is much more expensive than an X-ray but it provides more information.
 Therefore, it becomes more and more requested and performed.
 However, the need for both can be nullified if the patient stays in good health.
 Moreover, a broad debate needs to take place on the quality of care desired in the US and ways of better reimbursing prevention and strengthening the preventive supply side with incentives, in a general context.
-One option could be to move preventive care out of the medical realm into other societal spheres, keeping some medical oversight and guidance to be determined.

-(2) The demand side and questions the ability of prevention to raise welfare and maximize health.
+One option could be to move preventive care out of the medical realm into other societal spheres, keeping some medical oversight and guidance to be determined. - (2) The demand side and questions the ability of prevention to raise welfare and maximize health.
 While it may be true that economical mathematics may show that total eradication of a plague in a society may not be the best goal to maximize health investments, the history of pandemics has proven otherwise in terms of global benefits.

-Other authors[5758] warn that not all preventive medicine interventions will save money and recommend that careful analysis of the costs and benefits of specific interventions, rather than broad generalizations should be the rule.
+Other authors [57, 58] warn that not all preventive medicine interventions will save money and recommend that careful analysis of the costs and benefits of specific interventions, rather than broad generalizations should be the rule.
 This analysis could identify not only cost-saving preventive measures but also delivering substantial health benefits relative to their net costs.
 Additionally, they suggest that it will be necessary to identify the preventive measures that are not yet fully deployed and those that could serve a large population and bring about significant overall improvements in health at an acceptable cost.
 Conversely, other services might be proven overused.
 These are common sense and general recommendations and most of these studies have already been carried out as this paper suggests.
 They clearly show that most preventive health interventions are costeffective.
 By and large the obstacles to preventive medicine do not reside in the scientific community but rather in the mostly self-serving and ideological economic and political arenas.